David Coltart

 David Coltart (born 4 October 1957) is a Zimbabwean lawyer, Christian leader and politician.
 He was a founding member of the Movement for Democratic Change when it was established in 1999 and its founding secretary for legal affairs.
-He was the Member of Parliament for Bulawayo South in the House of Assembly from 2000 to 2008, and he was elected to the Senate in 2008.
-He is the Legal Secretary for the formation of the Movement for Democratic Change led by Welshman Ncube.
+Coltart was the Member of Parliament for Bulawayo South in the House of Assembly from 2000 to 2008, and he was elected to the Senate in 2008.
 He was the Minister for Education, Sport, Arts and Culture from February 2009 until August 2013.

+Coltart is a top official of the Citizens Coalition for Change political party which was formed in 2022.
+He has served as the Mayor of Bulawayo since September 2023.

 Early life

 Coltart was born in Gwelo, Midlands Province, in the former Federation of Rhodesia and Nyasaland.
 He was born an only child to a Scottish bank manager father and a South African nurse mother.
 His mother was the descendant of British settlers who settled in the Eastern Cape of South Africa in 1820.
 His Scottish grandfather was Deputy Lord Provost of Edinburgh in 1938.
 When Coltart was a young child the family relocated to Bulawayo.

 He was educated at Hillside Primary School followed by Christian Brothers College, a Catholic private school run by the Irish Christian Brothers, in Bulawayo.
 After matriculation, rather than do conscripted military service (as was required of all white male Rhodesians at the time) he successfully applied and was accepted to join the BSAP and served from October 1977 to Jan 1978.
 He left the BSAP by purchasing the remaining balance of his initial 3-year contract.
 He did general duties in Mashonaland, Matabeleland South, and Victoria provinces (Victoria became Masvingo province in 1980).

 After this, Coltart enrolled at the University of Cape Town in 1978.
 At UCT he earned his Bachelor of Arts in Law as well as his LLB (post-graduate law degree).
 While at UCT Coltart first became involved in politics when he was elected as chairman of the Zimbabwe Students' Society.
-In 1981 he was threatened with deportation by the then apartheid government who did not like his activities promoting the new independent Zimbabwe.
+In 1981 he was threatened with deportation by the then-apartheid government who did not like his activities promoting the newly independent Zimbabwe.
 Shortly after this, Coltart received a telegram from then Prime Minister Robert Mugabe stating the new Zimbabwe government's commitment to building a multiracial society and encouraging Coltart to return home after his studies.
 Whilst at university, Coltart was also elected to serve on the Law Students' Council and was director of the Crossroads Legal Aid clinic, which provided services to indigent black South Africans.

 In June 1981 Coltart became a professing Christian, an event which had a profound impact on his life and which has informed his thinking greatly ever since.
 Since 1983 Coltart has regularly spoken on Christian issues and periodically preaches in Zimbabwean churches and abroad.

 Coltart married Jennifer Reine Barrett in 1983.
-They have four children, Jessica, Douglas, Scott and Bethany.
+They have four children.